What Is Stucco Material?

-Stucco is cement plaster applied over wall and surfaces inside and outside buildings.
-The stucco is a plaster type material that is made from cement, sand, and lime.
-Stucco provides a hard, reliable, durable and low-cost surface that requires little maintenance and can be used to obtain different textures and finishes.
-Stucco might be applied over metal lathe; a galvanized wire mesh used that must be covered that needs to be covered protecting it against rust.
-The purpose of the metal lath allows the stucco to adhere to become stronger.
+Stucco is a cement-based plaster that is applied over walls and other surfaces inside and outside of buildings.
+It is made from cement, sand, and lime and hardens into a highly durable material that requires little maintenance and can be used to obtain different textures and finishes.
+Stucco typically is applied over a galvanized wire mesh called lath, which helps the stucco adhere to the surface and strengthens the entire assembly.
+Stucco usually is mixed on-site and is applied in three coats.

-One of the major secrets to applying stucco is mixing stucco, so every batch has the same perfect consistency The International Building Code (IBC) provides rules for the minimum time delay between each coat of plaster.
-The two standards from the ASTM that regulate the application of stucco are:
+The International Building Code (IBC) provides recommendations for stucco installation, including the minimum time delay between each coat of plaster.
+In addition, there are two standards from the American Society for Testing and Materials (ASTM) that regulate the application of stucco:

 - Three parts sand